 To meet these goals, in 2011 the Risk Management department launched a proactive, structured and coordinated Enterprise Risk Management (ERM) approach to identify, manage and monitor risks with potential negative impact on the future growth of the Group and its tangible and intangible assets.
-The approach is integrated into the Company’s processes, supports its strategic and operating decisions and permeates the entire organization.
+The approach is integrated into the Company’s processes, supports its strategic and operating decisions, permeates the entire organization and is periodically revisited to ensure efficacy and effectiveness.